* BoE announces surprise 50 bps cut to tackle coronavirus shock

 By Tommy Wilkes

-LONDON, March 11 (Reuters) - European stocks staged a small rebound on Wednesday after the Bank of England joined other banks in cutting interest rates, raising hopes for more coordinated monetary and fiscal stimulus to counter the economic shock from the coronavirus outbreak.
+LONDON, March 11 (Reuters) - European stocks rose on Wednesday after the Bank of England joined other central banks in cutting interest rates, raising hopes for more co-ordinated monetary and fiscal stimulus to counter the economic shock from the coronavirus outbreak.

-Wall Street rallied sharply on Tuesday, helping reverse some of Monday's brutal losses, but that failed to translate into improved sentiment on Wednesday as scepticism grew about the stimulus package announced by Washington to fight the epidemic.
+Wall Street had rallied significantly on Tuesday, helping reverse some of Monday's brutal losses, but that failed to translate into improved sentiment on Wednesday as scepticism grew about the stimulus package announced by Washington to fight the epidemic.

-U.S. stock futures were down 2.04%, although that was up from the 3% losses before the BoE's 50-basis-point cut in the base rate to 0.25%.
-MSCI's broadest index of Asia-Pacific shares outside Japan weakened 1.12%.
+U.S. stock futures were down 1.2%, although that was up from the 3% losses before the BoE's 50-basis-point cut in the base rate to 0.25%.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 1.05%.

-"It is the only thing central banks can do in a public health crisis," said Neil Dwane, global strategist and portfolio manager at Allianz Global Investors.
+"It is the only thing central banks can do in a public health crisis," Neil Dwane global strategist and portfolio manager at Allianz Global Investors.
 "They are trying to take the shackles off the banks to ensure we don't get a cash crunch."

-But after a decade of extraordinary monetary policy, investors say the impact of easier policy has clear limits and increased government spending must bear the brunt of the policy response to the economic consequences of the outbreak.
+Still, after a decade of extraordinary monetary policy, investors say the impact of easier policy has clear limits, and increased government spending must bear the brunt of the policy response to the economic consequences of the outbreak.

 As of Tuesday's close, $8.1 trillion in value has been erased from global stock markets in the recent rout.

 The MSCI all-country index has lost more than 15% of its value since it peaked on Feb.
-12, and was 0.13% lower on Wednesday.
+12. It was unchanged in early trading on Wednesday.

-Sterling initially fell sharply following the BoE decision before rebounding.
-It was last up 0.4% at $1.2925 but down 0.3% versus the euro at 87.66 pence.
+Sterling initially fell following the BoE decision before rebounding.
+It was last up 0.5% at $1.2945 and flat versus the euro at 87.49 pence.

-The dollar resumed its decline against the yen, the Swiss franc and the euro, weighed down by uncertainty about the U.S government's response and the drop in U.S. Treasury yields.
-The greenback remained significantly above levels seen on Monday, however.
+The dollar resumed its decline against the yen, the Swiss franc and the euro, weighed by uncertainty about the U.S government's response and the drop in U.S. Treasury yields, although the greenback remained significantly above levels seen on Monday.

-Market participants largely expect the Fed to cut rates for the second time this month at next week's scheduled policy meeting, after it surprised investors with a 50-basis-point cut last week.
+Market participants largely expect the Fed to cut interest rates for the second time this month at the conclusion of next week's regularly scheduled policy meeting, after it surprised investors last week with a 50-basis-point cut.

-German government bond yields rose after the BoE cut supported sentiment, while Italian yields -- which had shot up on worries the country with Europe's worst outbreak of the virus is sliding into a recession -- tumbled 20 basis points as bets on ECB stimulus grow.
+German government bond yields rose after the BoE cut improved sentiment, while Italian yields - which had shot up on worries the country on the front line Europe's virus outbreak is sliding into a recession - fell as bets on ECB stimulus grow.

 Italy is on lockdown in an attempt to slow new infections.

-Karen Ward, Chief Market Strategist for EMEA at JP Morgan Asset Management, said all eyes were now on British finance minister Rishi Sunak to see if he announces a big increase in spending.
+Karen Ward, Chief Market Strategist for EMEA at JP Morgan Asset Management, said all eyes were now on the UK finance minister to see if he announces a big increase in spending.

 On Monday, the oil market plunged with futures recording their largest percentage drop since the 1991 Gulf War as Saudi Arabia and Russia clashed openly over management of supply.

 Additional reporting by Marc Jones in London and Stanley White in Tokyo; editing by John Stonestreet